 Waldorf University is committed to providing a variety of recreational opportunities that are convenient on our small rural campus for our students.
-Waldorf accomplishes this with a full time Student Activities Director, the Social Warriors Student Activities Team (SWAT) that plans events, residence life programming personnel, f u 1 1 t i m e Intramurals Director and our 30 student organizations that also have events on campus.
+Waldorf accomplishes this with a full time Student Activities Director, the Social Warriors Student Activities Team (SWAT) that plans events, residence life programming personnel, full time Intramurals Director and our 30 student organizations that also have events on campus.

 SWAT and the Activities Director coordinate extensive student activities (all free to Waldorf Students) including but not limited to special entertainment, free movie weekends, trips to the mall, haunted hikes, fun zone and coffeehouse performers or at Gatsby's or the Atrium.
 Additional on campus activities include plays, musicals, one acts, concerts, the Waldorf Community Artist Series, Convocation speakers (nationally recognized speakers), recitals, art gallery shows, and regularly scheduled ministry events and chapel services.

+AODA has sponsored non-alcohol tailgate events.
+At one event 200 students attended a chaperoned non-alcohol party at our athletic D-Jack offices.
 These events are all designed to keep students busy in their free time and as an alternative to other late night/weekend temptations.